For questions about available programs and options

 West Lafayette, IN 47907-2021

-You may choose to send the transcript to our office yourself, but such transcripts must be in an envelope sealed by the registrar.
-Transcripts will not be returned.
+For all applicants (international and domestic), you may choose to send OFFICIAL transcripts to our office yourself, but such transcripts must be in an envelope sealed by the registrar.

 Once you submit official transcripts to Purdue University, they become property of the University and will not be returned.
 We recognize, in very rare instances, that students may have access to only one transcript (or an extremely limited number of transcripts) or other academic credentials.
 In this instance, you may submit a request (at the time you apply) to preserve your original documents to the graduate program.
 Requests forwarded to the Graduate School will be considered on a case-by-case basis.
 For contact information, please visit Graduate Program Requirements web pages.